fine-ants/obsidian/FE/Dev Log/Notifications/Push Notifications.md

 - 종목 현재가 알림

 ## Prerequisites
+- Web push notifications can be implementing using a combination of the Push API, Notifications API, and Service Worker API.
 ### Service Worker
-- A browser API that acts as a proxy between web applications and servers.
+- A type of web worker (browser API) that acts as a proxy between web applications and servers.
 	- i.e. Service Workers can intercept network requests on behalf of the web application.
+	- Service Workers can be used to control and intercept network requests, cache resources, manage background tasks.
 - A JS script that runs in a worker context (no DOM access), and doesn't run on the main thread (non-blocking, fully async).
 - Only works over HTTPS.
 - A page needs to be within the registered Service Worker's scope.